Automating-GIS-processes/FEC/source/Day3-reading-files.rst

 The glob library contains a function, also called glob, that finds files and directories whose names match a given pattern (for example all files starting with the letter A).

-1. We can use the glob-module to get the names of all files in a given directory (``C:/.../data/5972xxx/``):
+1. We can use the glob-module to get the names of all files in a given folder:

 .. code:: python